DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-For more details and available options, refer to the code documentation comments in `DDRUMMonitor` class.
+For more details and available options, refer to the code documentation comments in the [`DDRUMMonitor` class][9].

 ## Track custom global attributes

-In addition to the [default RUM attributes][7] captured by the mobile SDK automatically, you can choose to add additional contextual information, such as custom attributes, to your RUM events to enrich your observability within Datadog.
+In addition to the [default RUM attributes][7] captured by the mobile SDK automatically, you can choose to add additional contextual information (such as custom attributes) to your RUM events to enrich your observability within Datadog.

-Custom attributes allow you to filter and group information about observed user behavior (such as cart value, merchant tier, or ad campaign) with code-level information (such as backend services, session timeline, error logs, and network health).
+Custom attributes allow you to filter and group information about observed user behavior (such as the cart value, merchant tier, or ad campaign) with code-level information (such as backend services, session timeline, error logs, and network health).

 ### Set a custom global attribute